×

 Tonya Stoddard, LCSW is a Licensed Clinical Social Worker with a private practice in Sebastopol, CA. She provides individual prevention and treatment for adolescents and adults struggling with mental health concerns, relationship issues, chronic medical difficulties, addiction, trauma, and behavioral problems.
 Tonya is an Associate with the Association for Anthroposophic Psychology and is the AAP representative on the Board of Directors of the Anthroposophic Health Association in North America.

 If you are ready to register, please fill out our secure online application below.
-Or if you prefer, use the link to download a PDF of the application to print at home.
+Or, if you prefer, use the link to download a PDF of the application.
 Once it is complete, please mail to:

 The Bay Area Center for Waldorf Teacher Training